tpatterson1996/lcc-metadata-manual/settings.md

 The settings menu allows for the configuring of user-specific options.

+---

+## LCC Specific Settings

+_These must be implemented before you begin creating metadata records_

+* **Metadata Repositories**: In the Default Selection of the Settings, click "Add Metadata Repository."
+Select **LCCScienceCatalog **from the Repository drop down menu.
+* **Parent Identifier: **In the publishing settings, enter your LCC's ScienceBase project folder's identifier in the "Default Parent Identifier" field.

+---

 ## General Settings

 **mdEditor Version:** The mdEditor version notes the current version of mdEditor.
 Use this when reporting errors.
 Errors can be reported at [https://github.com/adiwg/mdEditor/issues](https://github.com/adiwg/mdEditor/issues).
 You must have a github account in order to post.